One of my subscribers, Nadir, is asking, “How do I write a thesis about democracy?”

 And we’re ready to write out our thesis statement, based on all the preparatory work we just did.

 Step 3.
 Writing out the thesis statement.

 We are totally ready to write this thesis statement.

 And here we are.

 Democracy is an ancient principle that has undergone changes and that is practiced in today’s society.
-It originates in Ancient Greece but was rediscovered during the period of enlightenment in Britain and France.
-Finally, while today’s democracy shares elements with the ancient and early modern forms, it has its own distinct traits.
+It originates in Ancient Greece but was rediscovered during the period of Enlightenment in Britain and France.
+While today’s democracy shares elements with the ancient and early modern forms, it has its own distinct traits.

 Let’s take a look.

-And there you have it, three steps to going from one concept which was Democracy to a full thesis statement.
+And there you have it: three steps to going from one concept, which in this case is Democracy, to a full thesis statement.